Q. - Where does your data come from?

 Q. - What is the difference between an instant criminal search and a county criminal courthouse search?

 A. - The instant criminal search queries a database consisting of several sources to quickly check for any criminal related records.
 Aside from the obvious advantage of being instant it also offers a wider scope.
 The disadvantage is that as a database search, the records retrieved are often less detailed and not as current as a county search.
 In contrast, the county criminal search is more accurate and complete because it is updated as suspects are booked and court cases are filed.
 Results can take up to 72 hours.
-We suggest you monitor the employee utilizing our "Monitoring" service.

 Q. - When should I use an instant criminal search vs. a county criminal search?